 The internet and mobile banking services also let you choose which wallets are in use at any given time.
 This makes it easier to keep track of the balances of your wallets so that you have the right funds available when you need them.

 What if I have funds leftover after using the card?

-If you return from a trip and still have foreign currency on the card, you have three main options:
+If you return from a trip and still have foreign currency on the card, you have the option to:

 - Transfer the funds to the Australian currency wallet and use the card to make purchases anywhere Visa is accepted.

 - Chip and PIN technology.
 This prepaid Visa debit card has an embedded microchip for data security, and a customisable PIN for secure transactions.

 - Additional card.
 If your primary Global Currency Card is lost, stolen or damaged, you can cancel it and use the backup card instead.